Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

 The overall pattern remains the same for the legal origin IV in columns 5 and 6.
-The first-stage regression shows that British legal origin (common law) leads to a 2.0 (s.e. = 0.6) standard deviation increase in democracy levels (Table \ref{tab:first-stage}).
-The corresponding 2SLS estimates in Table \ref{tab:2sls} column 5 are -1.8\unskip (s.e. = 0.5\unskip) for GDP growth rates per year in 2001-2019, -1.7\unskip (s.e. = 0.7\unskip) for GDP growth rates in 2020, and 298.1\unskip (s.e. = 80.2\unskip) for Covid-19-related deaths per million.
+The corresponding 2SLS estimates in Table \ref{tab:2sls_tab1}, Panel A, column 5 show that the effects of a standard deviation increase in the democracy measure are -1.8\unskip (s.e. = 0.5\unskip) percentage-points decrease for the GDP growth rate in 2001-2019, -2.5\unskip (s.e. = 0.6\unskip) for the night-time light intensity growth rate in 2001-2013, and -0.8\unskip (s.e. = 0.2\unskip) for the GDP growth rate in 2020-2022.
 Adding controls in column 6 preserves the estimates.

 Columns 7 and 8 use the fraction of the population speaking English or a European language as IVs.
 Unlike the previous three IVs, the base sample definition is not limited to former European colonies.
-Yet, the results remain similar to those in the previous columns.
-The estimates in column 7 are -1.2\unskip (s.e. = 0.9\unskip) for GDP growth rate in 2001-2019, -1.8\unskip (s.e. = 0.7\unskip) for the GDP growth rate in 2020, and 437.5\unskip (s.e. = ) for Covid-19 related deaths per million in 2020.
-Controlling for baseline covariates in column 8 barely changes the estimates.
+Yet, the results remain similar to the previous estimates.
+Column 7's estimates in Table \ref{tab:2sls_tab1} (Panel A) show that the effects of a standard deviation increase in the democracy measure are -1.0\unskip (s.e. = 0.9\unskip) for the GDP growth rate in 2001-2019, -1.6\unskip (s.e. = 1.1\unskip) for the night-time light intensity growth rate in 2001-2013, and -0.7\unskip (s.e. = 0.3\unskip) for the GDP growth rate in 2020-2022.
+Controlling for baseline covariates in column 8 barely changes the estimate.

-Finally, we use dummies for the ability to grow crops and mine minerals as IVs.
-The estimates among the 142 countries for which data is available are consistent with our baseline results.
-The coefficients are -2.4\unskip (s.e. = 0.5\unskip) for GDP growth rates per year in 2001-2019, -2.2\unskip (s.e. = 0.6\unskip) for the GDP growth rate in 2020, and 278.5\unskip (s.e. = 68.2\unskip) for Covid-19 deaths per million.
+Finally, we use dummies for the ability to grow crops and mine minerals as IVs, finding estimates consistent with our baseline results.
+The coefficients in Panel A's column 9 in Table \ref{tab:2sls_tab1} are -2.2\unskip (s.e. = 0.5\unskip) percentage-point decrease for the average GDP growth rates per year in 2001-2019, -2.3\unskip (s.e. = 0.5\unskip) for the night-time light intensity growth in 2001-2013, and -1.0\unskip (s.e. = 0.2\unskip) for the GDP growth rate in 2020-2022.
 The regression with controls in column 10 produces similar results.

-To further quantify the importance of the democracy treatment, Table \ref{tab:subtract-democracy-effect} multiplies the estimated coefficient with each country's democracy index and subtracts the resulting democracy effect from the country's outcome.
-Once we account for democracy's effect, countries in Europe, North America, and South America no longer have worse outcomes.
-This exercise suggests that their relatively poor performance in the 21st-century is largely explained by their more democratic political regimes.